gitbatryan/IRsystem/README.md

 - **`test_dataset/`**
   A small evaluation dataset containing 40 selected UNESCO World Heritage site files for testing purposes.

+  ### Ground Truth for Evaluation

+Each search model is evaluated using ground truth files that specify relevant documents for each query.

+The ground truth files are organized as follows:

+- `ground_truth_Korea/`
+  Contains relevance labels for experiments using Korea-related UNESCO documents.

+- `ground_truth_all/`
+  Contains relevance labels for experiments using the full set of 1,224 UNESCO World Heritage sites.

+- `ground_truth_test/`
+  Contains relevance labels for experiments using the 40-document test dataset.

+Each query is saved as a `.txt` file where:
+- The **filename** is the query
+- The **content** is in **JSON format**, specifying the filenames of relevant documents.

+These ground truth files are used by the evaluation scripts to calculate **precision**, **recall**, and **F1-score** for each retrieval model.

 ---

 ## Python Files Overview